-As one of the millions of people who has jumped on board the diamond painting craze, you may have wondered just where this addictive craft originated.
+As one of the millions of people who has jumped on board the diamond painting craze, you may have wondered just where this marvelous craft originated.
 While hobbies like knitting, jewelry making and painting have been around for centuries, diamond painting is a much newer addition to the crafting world.
-It has been gaining momentum for a few years and has quickly become one of the trendiest crafts to date.
-Enjoyed by everyone from young kids to adults and offering a wide range of mental health benefits, it is unlikely this hobby will be declining in popularity anytime soon.
+Gaining momentum over the past few years, it has become one of the trendiest crafts on the market.
+Enjoyed by all ages — from young kids to adults — and offering a wide range of mental health benefits, it is unlikely this enjoyable hobby will be declining in popularity anytime soon.

 What is diamond painting, and who came up with the idea of painting with diamonds?
-Whether you have recently picked up the hobby or if you are a seasoned diamond painting pro, keep reading to learn more about who invented diamond painting and to discover the history of this exciting craft.
+Whether you have recently picked up the hobby or if are a seasoned diamond painting pro, keep reading to learn more about who invented diamond painting and to discover the history of this exciting craft.

 What Is Diamond Painting?

 Before we dive into the history of diamond painting, let’s take a moment to go over what it is.
-Of course, if you are already familiar with the project, feel free to skip to the next section.
+Of course, if you are already familiar with making DIY art with diamond drills, feel free to skip to the next section.

-Diamond painting involves placing sparkling resin diamonds in various colors on a self-adhesive canvas.
-The canvas is printed with symbols that let the crafter know where each colored drill needs to be placed.
+Diamond painting involves placing sparkling resin diamonds — also known as drills — in various colors on a self-adhesive canvas.
+The canvas is printed with symbols that let the crafter know where each colored round or square drill needs to be placed.
 When finished, the individual diamonds work together to create a beautiful mosaic image.
 This activity is popular among crafters of all ages and skill levels because it allows anyone to create a display-worthy piece of art without the need for any special skills or talent.

 The Inventor of Diamond Painting

 Diamond painting is thought to have originated as a combination of sand painting and cross-stitch.
 In fact, the inventor of diamond painting mentions a patent of the Sand Painting Card in the patent for diamond painting.
-The patent states that diamond painting aims to produce a pattern with a plastic canvas—much like the Sand Painting Card—and follow the pattern and place beads like adding stitches in a cross-stitch pattern.
+The patent states that diamond painting aims to produce a pattern with a plastic canvas — much like the Sand Painting Card — and you follow the pattern and place beads like adding stitches in a cross-stitch pattern.

-The patent for what we think of as diamond painting was filed in 2010 by a China-based company called Guangdong Dazu Yueming Laser Technology Co., Ltd. Previously, a similar project existed in which plastic beads were placed on velvet to create an image.
-The inventor of modern diamond painting came up with the idea of affixing resin diamonds to a canvas as a means of overcoming the problem of the glue not providing strong enough adhesion on velvet.
+The patent for what we think of as diamond painting was filed in 2010 by a China-based company called Guangdong Dazu Yueming Laser Technology Co., Ltd. Previously, a similar product existed in which plastic beads were placed on velvet to create an image.
+The inventor of modern diamond painting came up with the idea of using resin diamonds attached to canvas as a means of overcoming the problem of the glue not providing strong enough adhesion on velvet.

-Though diamond painting originated in Asia, it quickly spread to Europe and remains especially popular in Russia.
-It didn’t take long for the craft to reach American soil and for kits to make their way onto the shelves of craft stores throughout the nation.
+Though diamond painting originated in Asia, it quickly spread to Europe.
+From there, it didn’t take long for the craft to reach American soil and for diamond painting kits to make their way onto the shelves of craft stores throughout the nation.

 One of the truly remarkable things about diamond painting is the benefits it offers.
-Painting with diamonds is more than just a hobby.
-It’s a way to improve your mental health, help your kids develop better hand-eye coordination, patience, team work and more.
+Painting with diamonds is more than just a hobby or an art form, it’s a way to improve your mental health.
+It can also help your kids develop better hand-eye coordination, patience, teamwork and more.
 Some folks even see it as a form of meditation.

-Working on a diamond painting is easy, but it requires concentration.
-When you are focused on placing each individual diamond in the correct spot, it is easy to let go of the stress and worry of your day and just get lost in the moment.
-Plus, completing a project can give one a much-needed self-esteem boost since these kits make it possible for anyone to make breathtaking art.
+Working on a diamond painting is easy, but it does require concentration.
+When you are focusing on placing each individual diamond in the correct spot, it is much more easy to let go of the stress and worry of your day and get lost in the moment.
+Plus, completing a project can give one a much-needed self-esteem boost since these kits make it possible for anyone to create breathtaking art.

-For kids, diamond painting provides an opportunity for learning about colors and shapes and matching colors to symbols.
+For kids, diamond painting provides an opportunity to learn about colors, shapes, and matching colors to symbols.
 Working with the small “diamonds” can improve their dexterity and focus as well.
 And, diamond art’s universal appeal means that it’s great for working with autistic and neurodiverse kids as well.

-Diamond painting hasn’t been around nearly as long as many other hobbies, but it has already had a huge impact on the crafting world.
-If you haven’t already, try it for yourself to see what all the excitement is about!
+Diamond painting hasn’t been around nearly as long as many other hobbies, but it has already made a huge impact on the crafting world.
+If you are looking for an interesting new craft, try it for yourself to see what all the excitement is about!